 In the Filters tab, select a filter on the left to add the filter definition the Query Builder window on the right.
 The available filters are standard to all programs, except the list under "custom" which includes attributes that are unique to your program.
-Custom attributes can appear in your program due to your authentication set-up (SSO or User Verification), program questions, or even bulk upload files (the file name itself is a value).
+Custom attributes can appear in your program due to your authentication set-up (SSO or User Verification), program questions, or even imported files (the file name itself is a value).

 Under Query Builder, you can use a dropdown or start typing the name of a value to define that filter.